How To Choose Happiness and Live No Other Way

 Stop Begging For Happiness

-We all deserve happiness, but chasing it usually becomes problematic.
+We all deserve happiness but chasing it usually becomes problematic.
 It can lead to an obsession or even addiction.
 Seeking the pleasure of a dopamine rush from the love of money, risky sex, food, social status, or even shopping can be problematic.

-Even worse is seeking pleasure in the excitement can be the most pleasurable of all.
+Even worse is that seeking pleasure in the excitement can be the most pleasurable of all.
 It can be like CRACK.
 That sometimes drives crime, gambling, and sex addiction.

 Remember, happiness does not mean the absence of negative feelings.
 Whenever possible, choose happiness.

-A high-quality brain would avoid those choices and remind you to choose happiness.
+The high-quality brain would avoid those choices and remind you to choose happiness.

 Just Choose Happiness